cgay/lsp-mode/docs/page/adding-new-language.md

                   :server-id 'pyls))
 ```

-`lsp-mode` is using `lsp-language-id-configuration` to determine what is the
+`lsp-mode` uses `lsp-language-id-configuration` to determine the
-buffer language.
+buffer's language.
 When the `major-mode` is not sufficient to determine the
 language (e.g. `web-mode` is used for `javascript`, `html`, and `css`) you can put regex.

 Here's an example of how to set up a custom language server in your `init.el` file: